ddamato/damato.design/components/button/button.md

 ## Button

 Buttons are a quintessential part of every design system as they invoke the user to take an action.
-[Eight Shapes, Buttons](https://medium.com/eightshapes-llc/buttons-in-design-systems-eac3acf7e23)

 ::: audience-designer
 - Horizontal spacing is 1rem (16px), vertical spacing is .5rem (8px).
 This provides a large target area for both cursor targetting and various sizes of tapping instruments.